glnds/dyndns-r53/README.md

 ```

 ### Logging
-The program will write its output to a file named `dyndns.log` under the same directory as you executable.
+The program will write its output to a file named `.dyndns-r53.log` in your user directory.

 ## Usage